GRI vs ISO 22301

 Why Organizations Use It

-Organizations adopt it to minimize downtime, reduce financial losses, ensure regulatory compliance (e.g., EU NIS Directive), and enhance stakeholder trust.
+Organizations adopt it to minimize downtime, reduce financial losses, ensure regulatory compliance (e.g., EU NIS2 Directive), and enhance stakeholder trust.
 It provides competitive edges like procurement advantages, lower insurance premiums, and integration with ISO 27001 for holistic resilience.

 Implementation Overview